-June 11, 2019 – The Texas Legislature has since then set up a federally approved hemp program for Texas farmers to grow, manufactur, and otherwise process industrial hemp.
-It also expanded consumer protections on purchasing hemp derived CBD oil and CBD products that contain 0.3% THC (tetrahydrocannabidiol) or less.
+June 11, 2019 – The Texas Legislature has since then set up a federally approved hemp program for Texas farmers to grow, manufacture, and otherwise process industrial hemp.
+It also expanded consumer protections on purchasing hemp-derived CBD oil and CBD products that contain 0.3% THC (tetrahydrocannabinol) or less.

-Some feel its not worth getting questioned over and possibly missing a flight.
+Some feel it’s not worth getting questioned over and possibly missing a flight.
 In many ways, it may be smarter, in many ways it may not.
-CBD has become as essential travel companion for many for relieving stress and other travel demands.
-It is best to look into your own state laws and your destinations laws regarding CBD and its usage.
+CBD has become an essential travel companion for many for relieving stress and other travel demands.
+It is best to look into your own state laws and the laws of your destination regarding CBD and its usage.

 Traveling With CBD?
 Here Are Some Tips

-CBD is a travel comforting must have for many.
-Its gained popularity among adventure loving and business related travlers.
+CBD is a travel comforting must-have for many.
+Its gained popularity among adventure-loving and business-related travelers.
 If you do choose to take CBD with you to an airport, here are some tips.

 Have Your COA With

 COA stands for a certificate of analysis.
 This is a product’s seal of purity, quality assurance, and authenticity.
 Avoid products that do not provide these certificates.
-Have it ready in paper form near by or available on your phone if questioned.
-Reading labels carefully and double checking a product’s COA will give you sound mind that your purchase is safe for travel.
+Have it ready in paper form nearby or available on your phone if questioned.
+Reading labels carefully and double-checking a product’s COA will give you a sound mind that your purchase is safe for travel.

 Try “THC-free” Products When Traveling